 Posted on 31st Aug 2020 by John Rosie

-In celebration of the 100th birthday of Charlie Parker, National Jazz Archive trustee John Rosie explores Parker’s early life and influences along with the development of bebop music.
+In celebration of the 100th year since Charlie Parker's birth, National Jazz Archive trustee John Rosie explores Parker’s early life and influences along with the development of bebop music.
 Often portrayed as a tragic character, this giant of 20th century music is forever linked with the jazz revolution he helped create.

 Charles Christopher 'Charlie' Parker Jr was the only son of Charles and Addie Parker and was born on 29 August 1920, in Kansas City, Kansas.
 In his seventh year the family moved across river and state line to Kansas City, Missouri, where he stayed until he left home in his late teens.